|

 specific breed.
 As more and more dogs are tested, previously unknown variations

+may come to light.
 In the case of PRA, also keep in mind that not all retinal

 disease is PRA and not all PRA is the form currently detectable in your breed.